kukielp/sample-blog/_posts/2020-05-14-code-build-local.md

 date:   2020-05-14 16:38:34 +1000
 categories: aws cd/cd codebuild docker
 ---
 I've been working with code build for some time now, have even had to configure our own images for some Windows builds.
-Recently I helped my friend Zain setup a pipeline, while leanring the ins and out of codebuild ( using scp in codebuild to be specfic ) we performed 100's of test builds.
+Recently I helped my friend Zain setup a pipeline, while learning the ins and out of codebuild ( using scp in codebuild to be specfic ) we performed 100's of test builds.
 While the sercice itself is quite cheap free is a good option to cheap.
-When asked how can I cut the costs I suggested running codebuild locally which I had not done myself untill now.
+When asked how can I cut the costs I suggested running codebuild locally which I had not done myself until now.

-There is a great artile on [AWS Code Build Locally](https://aws.amazon.com/blogs/devops/announcing-local-build-support-for-aws-codebuild/)
+There is a great article on [AWS Code Build Locally](https://aws.amazon.com/blogs/devops/announcing-local-build-support-for-aws-codebuild/)

-but I thought I'd repeat the process and provide a very simple app to demonstrate the process as well as using actual aws credentials to perform typical tasks such as syncing to s3 or accessing parmeter store.
+but I thought I'd repeat the process and provide a very simple app to demonstrate the process as well as using actual aws credentials to perform typical tasks such as syncing to s3 or accessing parameter store.

 There are some pre-requisist: